Vani Hari: Financial interests

 In an article in Bloomberg Businessweek, Duane D. Stanford wrote that Hari has an apparent financial interest by generating controversy in order to draw traffic to her website to increase ad sales and drive readers to buy a subscription to her organic Eating Guide, which Hari says is her primary source of revenue.
 Hari's critics have drawn attention to her affiliated marketing partnerships with organic and non-GMO brands from which she profits by recommending them over mainstream brands.

 A 2015 article in Skeptical Inquirer details products Hari declares as having toxic ingredients while Hari promotes and receives sales commissions for products containing the same or similar ingredients.
 Hari's claims of toxicity have been dismissed by experts in science and medicine as incorrect or exaggerated.
 Hari in the past removed a product from her site when attention was drawn to it as containing chemicals she has spoken against, a body scrub called Fresh, which contained butylated hydroxytoluene (BHT).
 However, Hari claims that BHT is not as toxic if applied to skin as opposed to ingested.

 Personal life

 Vani Hari is married to Finley Clarke.
+They have a daughter and a son.